 Of course there are tricks to getting a good result.

-Now you can try my Brown Rice Pilaf Recipe, and while I can’t guarantee that your kids will love them (should you happen to possess some), grownups will definitely appreciate, if not love it.
+Now you can try my Brown Rice Pilaf Recipe, and while I can't guarantee that your kids will like it (should you happen to possess any kids), grownups will definitely appreciate it, if not love it.